-As always, events will run from 4 to 6 pm Central Time (5 to 7 Eastern).
+Every Wednesday afternoon in February, Tennessee History for Kids will host a 2-hour inservice for teachers.
+Zoom inservices are free and run from from 4 to 6 p.m.
+Central Time (5 to 7 Eastern).
 As always, attending teachers will receive a certificate showing two hours of professional development.

 We had successful events on Feb.
 7, 14 and 21.
 Here’s the remaining event: